schilkp/schilkp.github.io/content/blog/2026-01-20-nvim_external_diagnostics/index.md

 - `eslint` and `tsc` for webdev.
 - `tex` and `typst` for typesetting.

-And even `modelsim_vcom`, which is the VHDL compiler in modelsim!
+And even `modelsim_vcom`, which is the VHDL compiler in ModelSim!

 It is worth having a look at the content of the compiler plugin file for a tool you are intending to use.